stankovski/wp-prayer-times/wp-content/plugins/muslim-prayer-times/README.md

-# Prayer Times WordPress Plugin
+# Muslim Prayer Times WordPress Plugin

 This plugin provides a shortcode to display Islamic prayer times in your WordPress posts and pages.